During that dark period of history known as the Middle Ages, the name of Poulot was first used in France. While the patronymic

 The surname Poulot was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family was established in the village of Beaujolais, in the diocese of Langres.

-This web page shows only a small excerpt of our Poulot research.Another 183 words (13 lines of text) covering the years 1356, 1500, 1560, 1607, and 1699 are included under the topic Early Poulot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Poulot research.Another 219 words (16 lines of text) covering the years 1356, 1500, 1560, 1607, and 1699 are included under the topic Early Poulot History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: